EBuddy: a workflow orchestrator for industrial human-machine collaboration: Conclusions and Future Work

-Future work will (i) scale validation beyond the current scenario through controlled studies with quantitative quality/error metrics and benchmarking against conventional GUIs and alternative orchestration formalisms, and (ii) strengthen robustness by adding verification modules (e.g., mesh-closure/coverage checks) and systematic exception handling.
+Future work will: (i) involve a broader and diverse sample of participants, to clearly quantify the benefits of the approach; (ii) scale the validation beyond the current scenario through controlled studies with quantitative quality/error metrics and benchmarking against conventional GUIs and alternative orchestration formalisms; and (iii) strengthen robustness by adding verification modules (e.g., mesh-closure/coverage checks) and systematic exception handling.
 From a deployment perspective, a reusable library of workflow modules and authoring aids needs to be developed to reduce configuration overhead and accelerate transfer to new processes, while exploring adaptive user modeling to personalize guidance and autonomy levels.

 \begin{credits}

 This work was funded by Horizon Europe project \textit{Fluently} (grant ID 101058680).